Don’t squat and hover to pee!

 Use a toilet seat cover if you’re worried about germs, or use toilet paper to line the seat.
 Or get creative, carry some alcohol spray and spray down the surfaces that freak you out (honestly the door handles and toilet seat handles have more germs than the toilet seat).

 And what about coming to a FULL SQUAT?

 I am a big fan of using a foot stool or top of a small trash can to put the body into a full squat position for bowel movements and urination alike.
 Why?
-Because resting in a full squat is much different than a squat and hover because your muscles can fully relax in a full, restful squat.
+Because resting in a full squat is much different than a squat and hover to pee because your muscles can fully relax in a full, restful squat.